Retrocausal capacity of a quantum channel: Communicating through noisy closed timelike curves

-where the infimization is over all pure states with the dimension of $R$ unbounded.
-We then define the \emph{one-shot retrocausal quantum capacity} of the quantum channel $\ch{N}_{A\to B}$ as the maximum number of qubits that can be transmitted within an infidelity $\varepsilon\in[0,1]$ through the noisy P-CTC it represents:
+where the infimization is over all pure states with $R$ of an arbitrary dimension.
+We then define the \emph{one-shot retrocausal quantum capacity} of the quantum channel $\ch{N}_{A\to B}$ as the maximum number of qubits that can be transmitted within an infidelity $\varepsilon\in[0,1]$ through the noisy P-CTC that it represents:

-where $\ch{M}_{M\to\g{M}}$ is given by Eq.~\eqref{eq:communication} and the supremization is over all choices of encoding and decoding (which are quantum channels) with the dimensions of $M$ and $L$ unbounded.
+where $\ch{M}_{M\to\g{M}}$ is given by Eq.~\eqref{eq:communication} and the supremization is over all choices of encoding and decoding (which are quantum channels) with $M$ and $L$ of arbitrary dimensions.
 We define the \emph{asymptotic retrocausal quantum capacity} of $\ch{N}_{A\to B}$ as

 If the messages being transmitted are classical, then one can disregard the reference system $R$ and only consider all (perfectly distinguishable) symbols in an alphabet of size $d_M$.
-The one-shot retrocausal classical capacity $C_\abb{retro}^\varepsilon\fleft(\ch{N}\fright)$ is then defined similarly to its quantum counterpart but with the worst-case classical error probability
+The one-shot retrocausal classical capacity $C_\abb{retro}^\varepsilon\fleft(\ch{N}\fright)$ is then defined similarly to its quantum counterpart but with the worst-case classical error probability,

 in place of $q_\abb{infid}(\ch{M})$, where the minimization is over all symbols in the alphabet.
 The asymptotic retrocausal classical capacity $C_\abb{retro}(\ch{N})$ is defined accordingly.